 Theory and evidence on minimum wage adjustment channels

 Theoretical models present varying assumptions about the labour market and predictions of the effect of minimum wages on firms’ decisions.
 The main models used to assess the impact of minimum wages include the neoclassical competitive, monopsony, institutional and search-theoretic models (Bhaskar and To, 1999; Herr et al., 2009; Schmitt, 2013; Gorry, 2013) .
 These models help us to understand that there are several margins which firms can shift when responding to a binding minimum wage.
+They will guide us which outcome variables one should examine and covariates to control for after the rise in minimum wages.

 In addition to employment adjustments, firms can internalise the minimum wage costs by cutting non-labour expenses, improving overall efficiency, or passing a portion of the costs to consumers by increasing the prices of goods produced.
-Failure to employ any adjustment channels can decrease sales and profits due to increased costs induced by the minimum wage increase.
+Failure to employ any adjustment channels can decrease profits due to increased costs induced by the minimum wage increase.
 Each of these responses assumes that minimum wages are adequately enforced.
-However, the effects are often mute because firms do not comply with legislation where monitoring is weak or when firms fail to pass the increased cost to consumers (Bhorat et. al., 2017; Goraus-Tanska and Lewandowski, 2019; Weil, 2005).
+However, the effects are often muted because firms do not fully comply with legislation where monitoring is weak or when firms fail to pass the increased cost to consumers (Bhorat et. al., 2017; Goraus-Tanska and Lewandowski, 2019; Weil, 2005).

 The neoclassical competitive model presents a frictionless labour market, and as such, wage floors result in the reduction of employment in the absence of other channels (Lester 1960, Hirsch et al. 2015, Wilson 2012, Kaufman 2010, Lee and Saez 2012, Schmitt 2013).
 However, employment adjustment is not limited to reducing employee head count.
 A firm can also react by cutting the number of working hours.
-The firms in the neoclassical model can also respond to wage floors by cutting non-wage benefits and reducing investment in the training of low-skilled workers.
+The firms in the neoclassical model can also respond to wage floors by cutting non-wage benefits and reducing the training costs of low-skilled workers.
 Where the minimum wage is binding, firms can also mitigate the minimum wage effect by reducing fringe benefits such as employer-provided health insurance (Clemens, Khan, and Meer; 2018).
-Furthermore, since firms operate at maximum efficiency, there is no room for efficiency improvements in the neoclassical model
+When firms reduce these nonwage costs under competition, it will be considered as a reduction in effective remuneration to the workers, or effective noncompliance of minimum wage laws, and may fail to fully retain or recruit workers.
+This indicates that one needs to see both the wage and nonwage costs to understand the firm’s compliance.
+Furthermore, since firms operate at maximum efficiency, there is no room for efficiency improvements in the neoclassical model.

-Relaxing the ceteris paribus assumption and introducing non-fixed output prices allows one to investigate the price transmission channel in the competitive model.
-A price increase in response to a minimum wage increase depends on the elasticity of the goods produced (i.e. the ability to increase prices without losing customers).
-Unlike firms in tradeable sectors, firms in non-tradable sectors do not face internation competition and can therefore increase their prices in response to an increase in minimum wages..
+Minimum wage impcats on output prices depend on the extent of product market competition.
+In a perfectly competitive product market of an open economy, there is no scope for product price adjustments after a minimum wage increase.
+In an imperfectly competitive market, firms face a downward sloping demand curve and the increase in product price depends on the price elasticity of the demand.
+These considerations indicate that non-tradable sectors, characterized by a smaller degree of competition than traderable sectors on average, may result in a higher increase in product prices in response to an increase in minimum wages as shown in the previous work (Harasztsosi and Lindner, 2019).